daggerok/daggerok.github.io/src/blog/2023-ICT/README.md

 The weeks of Non-Farm Payroll which is typically not always, but typically the first Friday of every month, so we don't trade the day before, and we don't trade on that Friday because the probabilities for precision fall off precipitously.
-So protocol for such Non-Farm Payroll weeks is next: our task as a trader is to get all our business done on Wednesday NY.AM, once it's 11:00 - it's over, we are done
+So protocol for such Non-Farm Payroll weeks is next: our task as a trader is to get all our business done on Wednesday NY.AM, once it's 11:00 - it's over, we are done.

 Inside us 3 people:
 * analyst - person in charge of what we're going to be doing?
 Buying or selling?